Zarithya/TwitchIO/docs/events.rst

 How do I make an event listener
 ++++++++++++++++++++++++++++++++
-events can be created using the :meth:`@client.listen <Client.listen>` decorator, to which you can provide an event name, or you can name your function using the event name.
+events can be created using the :meth:`@client.listener <Client.listener>` decorator, to which you can provide an event name, or you can name your function using the event name.
-You can check the :meth:`examples <Client.listen>` for more information.
+You can check the :meth:`examples <Client.listener>` for more information.

-Alternatively, if using the :ref:`commands ext <commands_ref>`, you can use :meth:`@commands.listen <twitchio.ext.commands.listen>` decorator inside a :class:`~twitchio.ext.commands.Cog` to create an event listener.
+Alternatively, if using the :ref:`commands ext <commands_ref>`, you can use :meth:`@commands.listener <twitchio.ext.commands.listener>` decorator inside a :class:`~twitchio.ext.commands.Cog` to create an event listener.

 Can I make my own events?
 ++++++++++++++++++++++++++